Name: Dennison Baldwin Smith

 For me the question 'what motivates you' is a little different.
 It's more 'why does a novelist, in the throes of finishing her fourth book, open an art gallery'?
 What looks like a curve ball isn't.

 Unusually for a novelist, the most important players in my life have often been fine artists.
 I have taken my inspiration from, and my intentions have been shaped by, the visual arts, even more than the literary.
-As a mother, I spent many long days in the National Gallery with a baby hitched to my back - becauze you aren't going to read Crime and Punishment to keep a baby happy.
+As a mother, I spent many long days in the National Gallery with a baby hitched to my back - because you aren't going to read Crime and Punishment to keep a baby happy.
 As a young struggling writer, I spent my starving artist years in Cornwall, where my dumpster diving boyfriend provided the food, and I whipped up large dinner parties for other young struggling artists.
-Some of them are quite successful today, amongst them Tim Shaw RA and Alexandra Roussopoulos, who I will be showcasing at The Baldwin.
-But the sense of community forged in those early years continues, and today it takes shape as an art gallery.
+Some of them are quite successful today, amongst them Tim Shaw RA and Alexandra Roussopoulos, both of whom I have exhibited at The Baldwin.
+The sense of community forged in those early years continues.

 I've always flipped back and forth between the solitude of writing and the collaborative spirit of entrepreneurship.
-The gallery is just the latest manifestation.
+The Baldwin is just the latest manifestation.

 Far more unusual is the impact that a Navajo family of shepherds had on my life.
-Taken into their family and initiated into their customes, I acquired a deep respect for their integrated worldview and it's expression through art.
-These continue to shape my novels, and now The Baldwin Gallery.
+Taken into their family and initiated into their customs, I acquired a deep respect for their integrated worldview and it's expression through art.
+These continue to shape my novels, and now The Baldwin.
 I consider The Baldwin's commitment to Native North American art a way of giving back.